philosophers-stone/transform/README.md

     PhStTransform.transform(data, user_potion)

+There is also an experimental `PhStTransform.transmogrify` function that allows the maps to change the potions as the transformation proceeds.
+This is still a work in progress.

 ## Limitations

 Clearly there are some transformations that would be difficult or impossible to duplicate in a single potion.
-The tranformations can be easily composed, but this has a performance cost in that each `tranform` iterates through the entire data structure.
+The tranformations can be easily composed, but this has a performance cost in that each `tranform` iterates through the entire data structure and applies a transform function to both the items in the data structure and the entire data structure itself.

-Also, since transforms are implemented as a Protocol, the transforms will be relatively slow during development since the Protocol is not consolidated for development compilations.
+Also, since transforms are implemented as a Protocol, the transforms will be relatively slow during development since Protocols are not consolidated for development compilations.
 Protocol consolidation will improve the speed in production, but like any general purpose tool, this module emphasizes utility over performance.

+This module is intended as a quick and easy interface to the benefits of creating a Protocol.
+Once performance becomes an issue, it's straightforward to convert a potion to a customized Protocol implementation that can be tuned for the specific task.

 ## Installation